(Originally published in 2012, updated in November 2018.)

-A review clause is often used when there is some uncertainty about whether spousal support should be continued, and, if so, in what amount.
-This is particularly germane to situations where a spouse has been out of the workforce for some time and it is uncertain what type of job/income s/he will be able to obtain as s/he returns to work after the parties’ relationship ends.
-Rather than making a permanent support order, parties can agree, or courts can order, spousal support be reviewed within a certain period of time (e.g. after two years).
+A review order or clause is often used when there is some uncertainty about whether spousal support should be continued, and, if so, in what amount.
+This is particularly relevant where a spouse has been out of the workforce for some time and it is uncertain what type of job/income s/he will be able to obtain as s/he returns to work after the parties’ relationship ends.
+Rather than making a permanent support arrangement, the parties can agree or a court can order that spousal support be reviewed within a certain period of time (e.g. after two years).
 It’s important to note that a review order / clause does not terminate once the review period has lapsed – it simply becomes reviewable by a court.

-At a review application, unlike at an application to vary an order/agreement, the court will take a fresh look at whether the spouse receiving support should continue receiving it.
-As a result, there is no obligation on either spouse to establish a material change in circumstances to embark on the review of a spousal support clause.
+At a review application, unlike at an application to vary a permanent order/agreement, the court will take a fresh look at whether the payee spouse should continue receiving support.
+There is no obligation on either spouse to establish a material change in circumstances.
 The only requirement is that the review period set out in the order or agreement must have lapsed.

-The primary factors to be considered under s.
-15.2(4) of the Act are: the condition, means, needs and other circumstances of each spouse including the length of cohabitation, the functions performed by each spouse during cohabitation and any order, agreement or arrangement relating to support.
+- the condition, means, needs and other circumstances of each spouse, including the length of cohabitation, the functions performed by each spouse during cohabitation, and any order, agreement or arrangement relating to support;

 In summary, the court’s analysis will usually come down to two considerations:

-i) has the spouse been adequately compensated for the economic/career disadvantages resulting from the breakdown of the marriage; and
+- Has the payee spouse been adequately compensated for the economic/career disadvantages resulting from the breakdown of the marriage; and

-ii) does s/he still have financial need, meaning is s/he self-sufficient to the point where the two spouses’ quality of life are roughly equal.
+- Does s/he still have financial need, meaning is s/he self-sufficient to the point where the two spouses’ quality of life are roughly equal?

-If the answer is “no” to the first question or “yes” to the second question, the court will usually find that the receiving spouse still has entitlement to on-going support.
-However, if the answer is “yes” to the first question or “no” to the second question, there is a good chance any on-going support will be terminated.
+If the answer to the first question is “no”, or to the second question is “yes”, the court will usually find that the receiving spouse is entitled to ongoing support.
+However, if the answer to the first question is “yes” or, to the second question is “no”, there is a good chance any ongoing support will be terminated.

 A spousal support review can be costly if the spouses must return to court to have the issue of on-going support decided.
-Further, courts have generally discouraged spousal support reviews because a review clause does not provide the separating spouses with certainty and finality to their affairs.
+Courts have generally discouraged spousal support reviews because a review clause does not provide the separating spouses with certainty and finality to their affairs.